The pressure metric for Anosov representations: Introduction

 which is the pull back of $F$ by $(\xi,\theta)$.
 The $\mathbb R$-action on $F$ gives rise to a flow on $F_\rho$.
-(An analogue of this flow was first introduced by Sambarino \cite{sambarino-quantitative,sambarino-thesis} in the setting of convex irreducible representations of fundamental groups of closed negatively curved manifolds.)
+(An analogue of this flow was first introduced by Sambarino \cite{sambarino-quantitative,sambarino-thesis} in the setting of projective Anosov irreducible representations of fundamental groups of closed negatively curved manifolds.)

 We then show that this flow is metric Anosov and is a H\"older reparameterization of the {\em Gromov geodesic flow} $\Gg$ of $\Gamma$.
-Moreover, this flow encodes the spectral radii of element of $\rho(\Gamma)$, i.e. the period of the flow associated to (the conjugacy class of ) an element $\gamma\in\Gamma$ is $\log \Lambda(\gamma)(\rho)$.
-(Metric Anosov flows are a natural generalization of Anosov flows in the setting of compact metric spaces and were first studied by Pollicott \cite{pollicottcoding}.)
+Moreover, this flow encodes the spectral radii of elements of $\rho(\Gamma)$, i.e. the period of the flow associated to (the conjugacy class of ) an element $\gamma\in\Gamma$ is $\log \Lambda(\gamma)(\rho)$.
+(Metric Anosov flows are a natural generalization of Anosov flows in the setting of compact metric spaces and were studied by Pollicott \cite{pollicottcoding}.)

 \begin{theorem}{\sc [geodesic flow]} The action of $\Gamma$ on $F_\rho$ is proper and cocompact.
 Moreover, the $\mathbb R$ action on $\Ug=F_\rho/\Gamma$ is a topologically transitive metric Anosov flow which is H\"older orbit equivalent to the geodesic flow $\Gg$. \end{theorem}